Hacked Website Report 2016 – Q2

-A website being flagged by a Blacklist like Google can be devastating to a website’s functionality.
+A website being flagged by a Blocklist like Google can be devastating to a website’s functionality.
 It can affect how visitors access a website, how it ranks in Search Engine Result Pages (SERP) and also adversely affect communication mediums, like email.
-Per our analysis, approximately 18% of the infected websites were blacklisted.
+Per our analysis, approximately 18% of the infected websites were blocklisted.
 This indicates that approximately 82% of the thousands of infected websites we worked on were freely distributing malware and it highlights the need and importance of continuous monitoring of your web property.

 Part of our research over the past quarter includes analyzing the various infection trends, specifically how they correlate to our malware families.
 Malware families allow our team to better assess and understand the attackers tactics, techniques and procedures (TTP), which inevitably leads us to their intentions.

 A hacked site can have multiple files modified with different families of malware in them (a many-to-many relationship).
 It depends on the attacker’s intent or goal in how they plan to leverage their new asset (asset is the term used to describe the website that they have acquired and is now part of their network).
 On average, we cleaned 80 files per compromised site this quarter (different than the 160+ in Quarter 1).

 A quick glossary of terms